ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/appropriate-storm-title/tutorial-2.md

 - Here's the same graphic as before, only this time with terminology. (color-coded/arrows)

-## Next: Build
+## Next: Building a Storm Topology

-Now that we know the work that Storm is doing, let's dive into the code that powers this topology and see exactly how this system is built with actual code.
+Now that we know how Storm fits into this data pipeline and what type of ETL work it is performing, let's dive into the actual code and see exactly how it is built.